hvg2416/Whats_App_UI_Clone/README.md

 ## Description

-This is just a clone of renowned social messaging application named **WhatsApp**.
+This is just a User Interface(UI) clone of renowned social messaging application named **WhatsApp**.
 This project was done completely using *React Native* in a *Expo* managed workflow.